cosmicc/LEDSmartClock/README.md

 Limitations:

-- OTA does not replace `bootloader.bin`.
-- OTA does not replace `partitions.bin`.
+- OTA updates only replace the application image.
-- If a release changes bootloader or partition layout, update over USB instead of OTA.
+- If a release ever requires a full reinstall, use the web installer or the USB release-flash method instead of OTA.

 ## Configuration Storage And Backups